 There were some teams like Muchachos Locost and Brewing Java who had some of our best developers and testers who knew what they were doing and were in full control.

 There was “The Elite Group” consisting of some of the brightest talents of Tech Vedika being led by Pratyusha, who changed their idea every few days.
 There were times when they were ready to give up, but I was in no mood to give them up.
 I would talk to Pratyusha several times during the day to encourage them not to give up.
-My constant nurturing and encourage did seem to have an effect and they were one of the most cohesive groups and their collaboration was in full display during the project presentation.
+My constant nurturing and encouragement did seem to have an effect and they were one of the most cohesive groups and their collaboration was in full display during the project presentation.

 The day of the demo was equally exciting.
 We discovered that we had some great presenters and the inter-team collaboration displayed was amazing.

 We had a great diverse panel of judges.
-Sampath a Marketing Strategist, Lakshman an IT Consultant with 20 years of experience in the industry and Ritesh, a Technical Architect who has worked with Tech Vedika.
+Sampath a Marketing Strategist, Lakshman an IT Consultant with 20 years of experience in the industry, and Ritesh, a Technical Architect who has worked with Tech Vedika.
 The judges assessed the engineering and market viability of the idea and had a word of advice for every team.

-The winners were the Team Muchachos Locost “OnSpot” App provides access to services such as Electrician, Plumber, Carpenter, Home Cleaning, AC Repair Services, Pest Control Services etc on the spot.
+The winners were the Team Muchachos Locost “OnSpot” App provides access to services such as Electrician, Plumber, Carpenter, Home Cleaning, AC Repair Services, Pest Control Services, etc on the spot.
 One thing that makes this product unique is its idea of providing service to the customer on the Spot.

 The Team “Brewing Java” has won the Special Mention Award for championing the social cause of Beti Bachao with their namesake App